NEW YORK (AP) — With new options and conveniences, there's never been a better time for shoppers. As for workers ... well, not always.

 "Jobs for workers will get more interesting and be more impactful on the company's business," Rowley said.
 "But the negative side is that there will be fewer entry-level jobs and there will be more pressure to perform."

-Some retail workers at the vanguard of the changes — like Laila Ummelaila, a personal grocery shopper at a Walmart in Old Bridge, New Jersey — speak glowingly of their new responsibilities.
+Some retail workers at the vanguard of the changes — like Laila Ummelaila, a personal grocery shopper at a Walmart in Old Bridge, New Jersey — enjoy their new responsibilities.

 "You start to get to know the customers, you know what they like," she said, "how they like their meat ... and how long they keep milk in the fridge."

-Schuler declined to give specifics but says he is well compensated.
+Schuler says he is well compensated.
 Ummelaila says her pay went up to nearly $12 per hour from $10 when she became a personal shopper.
+Target also said it plans to keep paying higher wages for new roles it has implemented, like dedicated sales staff in some areas and visual merchandisers who create more attractive displays that encourage shoppers to buy.

-Wages for hourly retail workers have risen less than 9 percent since 1990, compared with 18 percent for overall workers in the private sector.
-There has been some progress recently; some of the biggest retailers, like Walmart and Target, have made moves to increase pay in the face of low unemployment and competition for workers.
+But wages for hourly retail workers have risen less than 9 percent since 1990, compared with 18 percent for overall workers in the private sector.

 "For a long period, these retail jobs were just terrible on average," said Michael Mandel, chief economic strategist at the Progressive Policy Institute.
 "Retail stores have been following one strategy: high turnover, low wages.
 That strategy is no longer viable."